XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Asset ClassTypeNumber at RBCMarket AverageExample Assets

-Comparison of asset classes available at RBC versus the market average.
+A table comparing the availability of different asset classes at RBC versus the market average, including examples.

 Stocks